alexyuly/ViewScript-Runtime/README.md

 }
 ```

-##### 💡 Tip
+##### 💡 Tip 1

 Curly braces surround a procedure, a sequence of steps performed in order.
+A view is a kind of procedure that interacts with the browser's DOM, to render and respond to the UI.

 In this example, there is just one step, to construct an HTML paragraph element, with some text content.